-Old Mackinac Point Lighthouse, across the park from Colonial Michilimackinac, will continue to bring guests back to the year 1910.
-This season small details are being added back to the site, including a privy, pump, and flagpole.
+Old Mackinac Point Lighthouse, across the park from Colonial Michilimackinac, will see the continued restoration of the site to its 1910 appearance.
+This summer will see small details added to the site, including a privy, pump, and flagpole.
 A small sidewalk will be added to the privy and pump, and, along with the oil house that was added in 2023, new interpretive signs will be added.
-Old Mackinac Point Lighthouse opens for the season at 9:00 a.m. on Thursday, May 9.

-Historic Mill Creek, located about three miles east of Mackinaw City, opens at 9:00 a.m. on Friday, May 10.
-The highlight of the site is the reconstructed 18th century sawmill.
+Programs at Historic Mill Creek feature daily demonstrations of a reconstructed 18th century sawmill.
 With the smell of fresh sawdust in the air, the awesome power of the water never fails to impress as the mill springs to life, fed by the pond and ever-flowing currents of Mill Creek.
 Log hewing and pitsaw demonstrations will be relocated near the millpond, providing easier access and shaded seating for visitors of all ages.
 At the workshop historic farming programs highlight what life was like beyond the sawmill more than 200 years ago.